The Right to Happiness and Gratitude

 Which is more important: happiness or gratitude?
 I think the answer is clear, but the opposite view seems to get more play and more buy-in.
 The result is that we live in a world that is often marked by both unhappiness and ingratitude.
 What do you think?

-In the United States, we are promised by the Constitution the right to pursue happiness, and that idea distinctly permeates our culture and individual attitudes in these United States.
-That phrase was coined over two hundred years ago, and it has undergone a subtle change.
-We have shortened the phrase from a “right to pursue happiness” to a “right to happiness”.
+In the United States, we are promised by the Constitution the right to pursue happiness, and that idea distinctly permeates the culture and attitudes of Americans.
+That phrase was coined over two hundred years ago, but it has undergone a subtle change in the zeitgeist of these modern times.
+We have shortened the phrase from a “right to pursue happiness” and seem to believe now that we all have a “right to happiness”.

-Our happiness is often also connected to and affected by other people.
-Our happiness is often tangled up in how other people see us, relate to us and interact with us.
-Spouses, parents, family and friends, co-workers and even acquaintances, all impact on our happiness.
+Our happiness is often connected to and affected by other people.
+Our happiness is often tangled up in how other people see us, relate to us, and interact with us.
+Spouses, parents, family and friends, co-workers, and even acquaintances, impact on our happiness.
 The things we want from them they may not be able, or willing, to give us.

-Happiness is often tied to things we cannot control.
+Our happiness is often subject to things we cannot control.
 The fact that we cannot control them, itself, is a source of unhappiness.
-Unhappiness grows out of the way people treat us and interact with us and from other circumstances that we do not control.
+Unhappiness grows out of the way people treat us, and interact with us, and social structures that are out of our control.
 For that reason, and others, happiness is a spurious goal and an illusory right.

-Happiness and gratitude may seem to be linked, but they are not.
+We might erroneously believe that gratitude grows out of happiness.
 While happiness may depend to some extent on our gratitude, gratitude does not depend at all on happiness.
-We can be grateful even when we are not happy, but happiness is difficult to find without gratitude.
+We can be grateful even when we are not happy, but happiness is difficult, if not impossible, to find without gratitude.

-While we think of happiness as a right, we don’t view gratitude the same way.
-We tend to view gratitude as an obligation or something others earn from us (maybe for making us happy).
-Gratitude is sometimes also our response when we are thankful for things we do not deserve or did not think we deserved.
-In fact, if we think we earned what we have, we might not even be grateful for it all.
+While we think of happiness as a right, we might view gratitude as an obligation or something others earn from us (maybe for making us happy).
+Gratitude is sometimes also our response when we are thankful for things we do not deserve or do not think we deserve.
+In fact, if we think we have earned what we have, we tend to be more proud and self-satisfied than grateful.

 Gratitude is more than a reaction; it’s a choice.
-Happiness is a state of being we often don’t control, but gratitude is an attitude we usually must choose.
+Happiness is a state of being that is experienced like an ocean mist or a summer breeze, but gratitude is an attitude we choose or embrace.
 We can choose to be happy, also, but that kind of “happiness” begins to look a lot more like gratitude.

 Consider the situation of Martin Pistorius.
 At the age of 12, his body began to fail him.
-He eventually became unable to move, unable to speak, unable to do anything.
+He became unable to move, unable to speak, unable to do anything.
 He lapsed into unconsciousness…. for two years!
 When he began to “come to”, he found that he was trapped inside his own body, isolated and utterly alone.
-All he could do was think.
+He had lost all control of his body, and all he could do was think.

-This got me to thinking.
-To some extent, we have little control over our lives, and much of the control we think we have is illusory.
-We don’t choose our most fundamental circumstances, our genetics, our birth parents or birth place, the chemical make up of our brains, our physical attributes and so on.
-Some of us go through much of our lives wishing for different circumstances, and much of our energy is exercised in efforts to change those circumstances.
+This got me to thinking about the control we have over our own lives and how much the control we think we have is illusory.
+We don’t choose the circumstances into which we are born, our genetics, our birth parents or birth place, the chemical make up of our brains, our physical attributes and so on.
+Some of us go through much of our lives wishing for different circumstances, and much of our energy is exercised in efforts to change those circumstances – often with unsatisfactory results.

 The one control we have that never is beyond our reach is how we react to the circumstances in which we find our selves.
 Martin Pistorius is the perfect example.
 The only thing he controlled was his own thoughts and his reactions to what was going on around him.
-Literally, everything else was out of his control.
+Put yourself in his place for a moment: all illusions of control are stripped away, and the only thing you have is your ability to control your thoughts in response to your circumstances.

-In the NPR piece linked above, we heard the story from a third party perspective.
-The story focuses on what Martin “did” by engaging his thoughts and tackling even the darkest thoughts head on.
-The author of the NPR piece, Lulu Martin, said, “He was trapped, with only his thoughts for company”; but that was not entirely true, and the rest of the story, the story NPR did not tell, is the most important one.
+In the NPR piece linked above, we heard only part of the story.
+The story focuses on what Martin “did” by engaging his thoughts, wrestling with them, seeking to find understanding.
+The author of the NPR piece, Lulu Martin, said, “He was trapped, with only his thoughts for company”; but that was not entirely true, and the rest of the story, the story NPR did not tell, is the most important one to me.

 The circumstances Martin experienced were as dire as any circumstances a person could imagine.
 He had his own thoughts, but he had something else too, and that made all the difference.
 The most significant aspect of Martin’s story is told in his own words:

 When Martin had no connection to any person, and no person even knew that he was “there”, Martin was aware of his connection with God.
 So, he engaged God.
-He had no religious background, but he prayed, and God answered:
+He had no religious background, but he talked to God, and God answered:

 Martin eventually was able to convey to a sensitive and observant caretaker the fact that he was conscious and aware.
 That led to the discovery of a way for him to communicate through a computer.
 He eventually recovered some motor skills.

 It is hard to imagine being grateful in Martin’s condition.
 He was utterly dependent, and in that utter dependence, he had no illusions that he was in control.
-We may have more control of our lives than Martin had, but we ultimately have no control, whatsoever, over our own mortality (and likely very little control over everything else).
+We may have more control of our lives than Martin had, but we ultimately have no control, whatsoever, over our own mortality, and we likely have much less control over many other things we take for granted.

 All that we have was created by God and is sustained by God.
 The more we have, however, the more we tend to think we control our own destiny.
 We may even begin to think that we have a right to happiness.